 YES!
 You can install a billet connecting rod which can take considerably more stress over an OEM cast rod, it has a built in bearing to absorb shock and facilitate in better lubrication through the use of Babbit material.

 In conclusion, we feel GX390/Clones are a downgrade from your factory engine, unless properly modified.
-If you are dead set on running a GX390/Clone engine, we can only recommend it for a golf cart if all of the following apply to you:
+If you are dead set on running a GX390/Clone engine, we can only recommend (from 10 years of experience) it for a golf cart if all of the following apply to you:

 - Non-lifted Carts Only